 Master of Arts in the Field of Leadership Education and Development

 The Department of Organizational Sciences and Communication, part of the Columbian College of Arts and Sciences, offers an interdisciplinary degree program leading to the degree of master of arts in leadership education and development (LEAD) to a cohort of designated officers from the U.S. Naval Academy (USNA).
-The Department awards the degree in partnership with the Department of Human and Organizational Learning in GW's Graduate School of Education and Human Development, and with the Division of Leadership at the USNA.
+The Department awards the degree in partnership with the Division of Leadership at the USNA.

-Students complete the 45-credit program in one year across three academic terms (a summer session and fall and spring semesters).
-These credits are delivered through 14 courses and a research capstone—GW teaches 30 of the 45 credits and the USNA teaches the remaining 15 credits.
+Students complete the 33-credit program in one year across three academic terms (a summer session and fall and spring semesters).
+These credits are delivered through 10 courses and a research capstone—GW teaches 18 of the 33 credits and the USNA teaches the remaining 15 credits.